There are now 2 possible online modes for units:

-- Typically this unit is assessed in the following ways: (1) presentation and self-evaluation of microteaching sequential development of health education lesson plans and (2) creation and presentation of a role-play activity.
+Indicative assessments in this unit are as follows: (1) presentation and self-evaluation of 5 minute and 15 minute presentations; (2) health lesson Plans; and (3) presentation of role play.
 Further information is available in the unit outline.

 - Unit Coordinator(s)